maved0903/library_madayag/README.md

     - **Endpoint:** `/user/display`
     - **Method:** `GET`
     - **Description:**
-      This API endpoint allows users to retrieve their account information or display all users.
-This endpoint requires an **Authorization** header with a valid JSON Web Token (JWT).
-A new token is generated and returned with the response.
+      This API endpoint allows users to retrieve and display all users.
+This endpoint requires an **Authorization** header with a valid JSON Web Token (JWT).If successful, a new token is generated and returned with the response.

     - **Sample Request:**
         ```json